llwp/website/docs/docs/getting_started/make_an_outbound_call.md

   .then(console.log)
   .catch(console.error);
 ```

-## Make an outbound call

-This code starts a phone call between the two phone numbers that we pass as arguments.
-The `from` number is our Fonoster number, and the 'to' number is who we want to call.

-The `webhook` argument points to a Programmable Voice Application, which tells Fonoster to handle the call once the recipient answer the call.

 ## Replace the To and From phone numbers

+This fragment of code starts a phone call between the two phone numbers that we pass as arguments.
+>**The `from` number is our Fonoster number, and the 'to' number is who we want to call.**

+The `webhook` argument points to a Programmable Voice Application, our previously made ngrok port, which tells Fonoster to handle the call once the recipient answer the call.

 Remember that Fonoster Number you set up earlier?
 Go ahead and replace the existing from a number with that one, making sure to use E.164 formatting: